botirk38/zeropool/README.md

 ## Why ZeroPool?

-ZeroPool is a **high-performance buffer pool** that prioritizes speed while maintaining safety.
-Unlike traditional buffer pools that trade performance for security, ZeroPool provides both:
+ZeroPool is a **high-performance buffer pool** that prioritizes speed above all else.
+Unlike traditional buffer pools that trade performance for security features, ZeroPool delivers maximum performance:

-- **Performance-first**: No memory zeroing by default for maximum speed (1000-10000x faster)
+- **Performance-first**: No memory zeroing by default (1000-10000x faster than zeroing pools)
 - **Safe Rust**: No unsafe memory operations, only safe abstractions
 - **High performance**: Thread-local caching and smart allocation strategies minimize overhead
 - **Auto-configured**: Adapts to your CPU topology for optimal multi-threaded performance

-Perfect for high-throughput applications where performance is critical and security is handled at higher layers.
+Perfect for high-throughput applications where raw speed is the primary requirement.

 ## Quick Start